 Best for: Listing agents where Likely.AI has stronger territory availability than Offrs.

-ChatGPT is not purpose-built for real estate, but it is one of the most practically useful tools on this list — and the free tier handles most agent use cases.
-Listing descriptions, CMA narratives, follow-up email drafts, social media posts, neighborhood guides, and client FAQ documents are all things ChatGPT handles well with a decent prompt.
+ChatGPT is not purpose-built for real estate, but it's one of the more practically useful tools on this entire list — and the free tier handles most agent use cases.
+Listing descriptions, CMA narratives, follow-up email drafts, social media posts, neighborhood guides, and client FAQ documents are all things ChatGPT handles reasonably well with a decent prompt.
+Output quality varies more than I'd like across sessions, but the floor is still higher than most agents writing from scratch.

-We have a dedicated guide to using ChatGPT for real estate agents that covers the prompts and workflows worth knowing.
+We have a dedicated 100-prompt guide for real estate agents that covers the specific prompts and workflows worth knowing.

-Best for: Every agent — there is no excuse not to use this.
+Best for: Every agent — there's genuinely no reason not to at least try it.

 Structurely deploys a conversational AI that engages new leads via text and email immediately after they register.
 The AI has natural-sounding conversations, asks qualifying questions, and flags warm, ready leads for human follow-up.
 For agents buying high-volume paid leads who cannot personally respond within minutes, Structurely addresses the response-time problem that leads often go cold from.